Home

 Existing files handling

-"Overwrite" setting is not recommended for general use because of the following side effect: if there are multiple files with the same name in the same directory (typically several file versions - the latest one plus several previously erased versions), an arbitrary one will be picked, possibly overwriting the good file (with an older version in the above example).
+"Overwrite" setting is not recommended for general use because of the following side effect: if there are multiple files with the same name in the same folder (typically several file versions - the latest one plus several previously erased versions), an arbitrary one will be picked, possibly overwriting the good file (with an older version in the above example).

 Progress indication